 Chinatown is easily one of the most interesting places in NYC – A must-see!

-This is the oldest Chinese temple on the east coast of the united states.
-It is a beautiful expression of Chinese culture and architecture and is open to the public year round.
+- Temple Mahayana: This is the oldest Chinese temple on the east coast of the united states.
+It is a beautiful expression of Chinese culture and architecture and is open to the public year-round.
 On the weekends you will also find Buddhist services taking place here often completely in Mandarin.
 Bring a dollar for a fortune!

-The family-run Chinatown Ice Cre Factory has some of the best ice cream in the whole of NYC.
+- Chinatown Ice Cream Factory (63 65 Bayard Street, New York, NY 10013): The family-run Chinatown Ice Cream Factory has some of the best ice cream in the whole of NYC.
 From adventurous flavors like Thai Iced Tea, Zen Butter, and Taro to more conventional yet equally delicious flavors like Coconut and Cherry Vanilla, everyone will find something here for their particular taste.
 This is a must-visit!

 From food locations, souvenir shops to museums, Chinatown NYC is a neighborhood you need to check out.Here are some spots that you should check out while you’re in Chinatown NYC.